Japan: Tokyo & Beyond (New Year's in Tokyo)

 For an epic trip with zero stress and infinite holy s#!t moments, get familiar with the information below.
 Seeing the world should be fun, not stressful, which is why we’ve written this guide for you and are available 24/7 so all you have to do is travel.
 Now, it’s time to do a happy dance and make this trip ULTIMATE.

-- Verify your passport: In order to enter Japan, U.S. and Canadian citizens need a valid passport with an expiration date of at least six months after the date of re-entry.
-A Visa is NOT required for this trip.
+- Travel Documents: In order to enter Japan, U.S. and Canadian citizens need a valid passport with an expiration date of at least six months after the date of re-entry.
+A Visa is required for this trip.

 Vaccinations and Health Precautions